AnLoMinus/Quotes/FollowMe.md

 - I have an increasing number of followers on LinkedIn.
 - I'm blessed to have wonderful people following me.
 - I want to give hope and faith to the girls that follow me.
+- Follow me,I'm said.
+"And do stay together.
+And by the way, this is the last time I go anywhere with you people.
+You are all insane.
 - What do you want for your life?
 And how are you going to get it?
 Figure that out.
 And then follow me to gloryville.
 - If I tell you not to follow me, it ain't because I hate you, kiddo.I just don't want you feel dissapointed...when seeing the truth.
 - If I advance; follow me.
 If I retreat; kill me.
 If I die; avenge me!
 It is better to live one day as a lion than one-hundred years as a sheep!